Managing City Affairs

 - Attend meetings of the City Council and participate in the council’s deliberations, but not vote

-- Gilroy’s Director of Emergency Services, coordinating the readiness of the city to respond to natural and man-made disasters
+- Serve as Gilroy’s Director of Emergency Services, coordinating the readiness of the city to respond to natural and man-made disasters